lfcourtney/Witness3DWebSimulationViewer/README.md

 Further information on the difference in performance between the `Quick3D.mod` simulation model and the scaled up equivalent `Quick3D-Large.mod` can be found in the _witness-dev-witness-unity-spike_ document linked to below.

+# JSDoc Documentation

+The source code of Witness 3D Web Simulation Viewer is annotated using the JSDoc markup language, describing the API of the JavaScript application.
+Because the source code of the application is written in TypeScript, a HTML documentation website cannot be generated using the the regular JSDoc 3 API documentation generator, since this can only read JavaScript code.

+Instead, the HTML document is generated using [TypeDoc](https://typedoc.org/index.html), a document generator for TypeScript that reads the JSDoc markup language.

+A `npm` script exists in the `package.json` file to generate the HTML document website using TypeDoc.
+Running this script by executing `npm run generate-docs` will output the updated HTML document to the `docs` directory.
+Excluded from the HTML documentation are the TypeScript test files.

 # Important Links & Docs

 - [3D Command Reference 21](./WitnessDocs/3D%20Command%20Reference%2021.pdf)